Raw Diet Frequently Asked Questions

 Do any of the mixes contain lead shot and is it dangerous if they do?

 We pass all our minces through a metal detector to remove or notify us of any contamination.
-However, in the wild shot game varieties such as Pheasant and Hare there is always the chance that these products could contain lead or steel shot.
+However, in the wild shot game species such as Pheasant and Hare there is always the chance that these products could contain lead or steel shot.
 We indicate this in the product description on our website.

-There is very low risk to feeding a dog game meat which may contain traces of lead or steel shot due to the small quantity which may be present.
+There is very low risk to feeding a dog game meat which may contain traces of lead or steal shot due to the small quantity which may be present.
 Humans and dogs pass these items through their digestive systems relatively quickly and it will therefore not pose any risk of acute poisoning or toxicity.
 However, this isn't the case for reptiles and birds which have much greater risk from lead poisoning due to the way they digest food.

-Is your horse meat drug free?
+Is your horse meat

 The horse meat we use comes from the European industry for human consumption and so is drug free.